binbsr/.NETClassesCotiviti/shree/readme.txt

 Nov 7: conditional (if else and ternary) and Exercise 2

 Nov 8: Learned Nested For loop, methods with return type, optional argument and variable argument in methods, returning multiple values from methods

+Nov 11: Learned Generic type, its implementation, arraylist, inbuilt list and dictionary and its implementation